 As friends and colleagues gathered, the warmth of fellowship filled the room.
 Drinks, food, and laughs aplenty; It was definitely a night for the books!
 We had the walls ringing once again!

 If you missed out on the ROARING good time, stay tuned for news on our next open house!
+In the meantime, see the slideshow below to view more of the night's highlights!

 All photos captured by Kristen Snyder, ksnyderphotography.com